arunkrishnan-dt/dynatrace_snmp_2.0/2_Prepare_extension_file.md

 Other Unique items in this section that were not discussed earlier are `table` and `type`

-`table`: This tells the extension if the OIDs are to be treated as individual OIDs or table root OID.
+`table`: This tells the extension if the OIDs are to be treated as individual OIDs or table OIDs.
 Acceptable values are `true` or `false`

-`type`: Dynatrace support two metric types - `gauge` and `count` metrics.
+`type`: Dynatrace supports two metric types - `gauge` and `count` metrics.
 Please see [Payload](https://www.dynatrace.com/support/help/shortlink/metric-ingestion-protocol#payload-required) for details on these types.
-In case of SNMP extension below is a generic rule I follow.
+Below is a generic rule I follow.

-If `snmpget` or `snmpwalk` of an OID returns the variable type as `Counter32` or `Counter64`, then type is `Count` and if the return variable type is anything **EXCEPT** `STRING`, then type is `Gauge`
+If `snmpget` or `snmpwalk` of an OID returns the variable type as `Counter32` or `Counter64`, then 'type' is `Count` and if the return variable type is anything **EXCEPT** `STRING`, type is `Gauge`

 `STRING` variable types can **ONLY** be dimensions.
 String values cannot be sent to Dynatrace as a metric.